The rise of premium whiskey brands and unique speakeasies are giving Taipei’s cocktail scene a sizzling boost.

 Xinyi District.
 No. 10, Section 5, Zhongxiao East Road

-W Hotel is internationally known for great lounge bars, the one in Taipei is certainly not an exempt.
-If you want to have a drink by the pool (even if you’re not dipping in it,) Woo Bar is a fabulous choice for an afternoon sip.
-The music is chill, there’s also a stylish interior space.
+W Hotel is internationally known for great lounge bars, and the one in Taipei is certainly not an exception.
+If you want to have a drink by the pool (even if you’re not dipping in it), Woo Bar is a fabulous choice for an afternoon sip.
+The music is chill, and there’s also a stylish interior space.
 Woo’s cocktail menu features classic options as well as regional fruits fully ripe in the season.
 Dragon fruit cocktails, passion fruit, and lychee come to play during summertime.
 If you’re not feeling the cocktail vibe, Woo Bar also carries an outstanding international wine list.

 CÉ LA VI Taipei – swanky experience